 The second step in how to go viral on TikTok is figuring out how to hook your viewer.
 The topic of your video should be clear to the audience within the first few seconds, especially as your video may be shown to users that are unfamiliar with your brand. keep your videos short, getting the point across early will capture attention and encourage the viewer to watch the video until the end.
 The more your videos are being viewed to completion, the higher chance they have to be served up across the FYP, reaching more new viewers.
 The most successful videos across TikTok tell a story and benefit the user.
 Make your videos educational, informative (share tips and advice) aspirational, or entertaining (make it funny!
 Use humor to connect with your audience) to provide value and give people a reason to watch, share, and comment.

 With TikTok, it’s a best practice to keep a regular publishing schedule—not only so that your followers can look forward to your content—but to provide a bit of runway for when you want to experiment with a new style of video.
 The Following feed is not shown in chronological order, so there is less chance of bombarding your followers with “too much” content.
+When posting consistently, you should also pay attention to the best time to post on TikTok for your audience.
+Luckily, we've taken the guesswork out of that.

 Being consistent also applies to cohesion and authenticity.
 The videos you post on TikTok should match in terms of tone and quality so your style is consistent across the board.
 Your presence on TikTok should also be authentic to your brand’s presence off of TikTok.
 If your videos come across as inauthentic and disingenuous, your viewers will be able to tell.
 This practice also applies to the creators you partner with.
 It’s best to work with creators who genuinely care about your product and message.